-- Multiple Tenants: there is no point in developing SaaS for sale unless it is developed for many tenants with the potential to scale later on.
+- Multiple Tenants.
+There is no point in developing a SaaS unless it is suitable for many users and has potential to scale.

-- User Discoverability: the software must be user-friendly and easy to pick up.
+- User Experience.
+The software must be user-friendly and easy-to-use.

-With these basic tenets in mind, the development and architecture will mean the following:
+With these basic practices in mind, the development process will mean the following:

 1. Selection of a Software Development Methodology

-- Rapid Development: a prototype is quickly developed for speed of development and then tested.
+- Rapid – a prototype is quickly put together to speed-up the development and then tested.

-- Iterative – small scale development with subsequent iterations for scaling.
+- Iterative – small scale development with subsequent iterations suitable for scaling.

-- Spiral – development divided into cycles, each of which is evaluated and then the next cycle may be developed with a different methodology.
+- Spiral – development is divided into cycles, each of which is evaluated to then later influence the next cycle and better the methodology.

-- Waterfall – entire project is developed through a sequence of phases.
+- Waterfall – The entire project is developed through a sequence of phases.

-- Agile – a type of iterative development with feedback on each iteration, so that refinement can occur before the next iteration begins.
+- Agile – a type of development where each iteration gets evaluated after it ends, so that positive change and adaptation of plans can take place before the next iteration begins.

-Currently, Agile is the most commonly used; however, many SaaS project developers do switch back and forth among some of these and many other methodologies as they work through phases of a project.
+Today, the Agile method is the most commonly used among software developers.
+However, many SaaS project developers do switch back and forth among some of these and many other methodologies as they work through phases of a project.
 Sometimes, the architectural details demand it.

 2. SaaS Will Mean HTML5 (at least for desktops)

-New products will use HTML5 technology – it is most suitable in today’s environment.
-This is because it can provide RIA (rich internet applications) with no need for legacy plugins.
+New products mean using the HTML5 technology – it is most suitable for today’s environment.
+This is because it can provide RIA (Rich Internet Applications) with no need for legacy plugins.

-There may be some lingering issues with the use of HTML5 for mobile devices but they are rapidly disappearing.
-Still, testing any software on mobile should be a consideration.
-If developers see issues, then a native app may be the best solution.
+There still may be some lingering issues with the use of HTML5 on mobile devices, but there are less and less of those each day.
+Nonetheless, testing your software on mobile should at least be considered.
+If there are any issues, then a native mobile app may be the best course of action.

 3. SaaS Requires Published API’s

-SaaS products must have API’s that provide for the development of other capabilities by value-added resellers and other third party developers, and that will integrate with other software, such as that of Big Data and analytics.
-If clients cannot access their data except through the SaaS package they have purchased, then that vendor has to provide the API’s.
+SaaS products must have API’s that provide for the development of external widgets and extensions by value-added resellers and other third-party developers.
+An API that will integrate with other software, like Big Data and analytics.
+If clients cannot access their data any way except through the SaaS package they have purchased, then the vendor must provide the API.

-API’s have to be consistent and should be maintained after publishing, especially for any additional version of the software.
-In short, developers must ensure that API’s can be extended.
-This will require very thoughtful architecture.
+APIs have to be consistent and should be maintained after publishing.
+Developers must ensure that APIs can be extended, which requires a very thought-through architecture.